eynaij/image-viewer/README.md

 ```
 image-viewer-cfg
 ```
-It will generate a default yaml in `~/.image-viewer/image-viewer.yaml`
+It will generate a default yaml -- `~/.image-viewer/image-viewer.yaml`

 You need to edit `port` , `permiitted_dirs` and `default_dir`.

-If you don't have `port`, you may refer to your leader for applying port on developing machines.
+If you don't have access to the `port`, you have to refer to the administrator.

-`permiitted_dirs` is where you allow image-viewer to access data.
+`permiitted_dirs` is where you allow image-viewer to access.

-`default_dir` should be one of `permiitted_dirs`
+`default_dir` should be one of `permiitted_dirs`.

 # Run